AnastasiiaDem/AnastasiiaDem/README.md

 ### 👩🏽‍💻 About Me

 I transform ideas into interactive web experiences.
 With a CS degree, Meta certification, and 3+ years of coding passion, I build full-stack applications from scratch.
 My superpower?
-Adapting to new tech like a chameleon to a new leaf.
+Adapting to new tech like a chameleon to a new environment 🍃

 ### ✨ The Coding Spark